European Union Law Resource Centre

 Discover different perspectives on how EU Law will be affected by the UK’s referendum decision to leave the EU

-Stay up to date with Brexit developments
+Stay up to date with Brexit developments and explore the issues

 Interactive timeline tracing key dates in EU legal history